 Located just outside of Arles in the Camargue, La Chassagnette offers a true farm-to-fork dining experience.
 It serves two seasonal menus: a “Fauna and Flora” menu, which may include such meals as vegetal ravioli of Mediterranean bluefin Tuna Kohlrabi and a more adventurous “Discovery” menu, with dishes like African eggplant, citrus, cardamom and black tea whipped cream.
 These menus feature a fresh juice pairing that draws on the delicious bounty harvested in the restaurant’s vegetable garden and orchard, where approximately 200 varieties of produce are organically farmed year-round.

-Following the 50th anniversary of Chez Panisse, which forever changed the landscape of California cooking, Alice Waters has just opened Lulu, her first new project in 40 years and her first venture in L.A.
+Following the 50th anniversary of Chez Panisse, which forever changed the landscape of California cooking, Alice Waters opened Lulu in the fall of 2021, her first new project in 40 years and her first venture in L.A.
 Conceived as a cultural meeting ground with a distinctive eye on sustainability, Lulu’s seasonal Mediterranean-inspired menu and décor from local artists is sure to become one of the newest hot spots in the L.A restaurant scene and a leader in the city’s farm-to-table movement.
+In August of 2022, Lulu was officially added to the Michelin Guide’s California section.

 Contact Indagare for assistance planning a customized trip to one of the best farm-to-table restaurants in the world.